dos1/SuperDerpy/README.md

 *Super Derpy: Muffin Attack* is written in C and requires Allegro 5.0.6.
 Works on Windows, GNU/Linux and Mac OS X.

+The game uses CMake as build system, so building process is is pretty typical.

 Compilation:

 	mkdir build; cd build